aurelienkrieger/solarserver/content/posts/home.md

 ![Charging times](/images/charge.jpg)

-The server was able to run on the solar-charged battery for :
-* x hours at idle.
-* x hours while serving x requests per minute.
+# Results

+The server was able to run for 7 hours using 20% of battery while serving 2-3 requests per hour.
+If we apply a 80-20 rule, meaning that we maintain the battery meter between 20% and 80% charge to improve its performance and longevity, that gives us a range of 60% usage.
+Hence the battery could power the server for 21 hours during a single charging cycle.

 # Software